Bible translations: Doctrinal differences and translation policy

-Names of God
+Name of God

 Renderings of the name of God relate to doctrinal positions.
-For example, the New World Translation, produced by Jehovah's Witnesses, provides different renderings where verses in other Bible translations support the deity of Christ.
-The NWT also translates kurios as "Jehovah" rather than "Lord" when quoting Hebrew passages that used YHWH.
-The authors believe that Jesus would have used God's name and not the customary kurios.
-On this basis, the anonymous New World Bible Translation Committee inserted Jehovah into the New World Translation of the Christian Greek Scriptures (New Testament) a total of 237 times while the New World Translation of the Hebrew Scriptures (Old Testament) uses Jehovah a total of 6,979 times to a grand total of 7,216 in the entire 2013 Revision New World Translation of the Holy Scriptures while previous revisions such as the 1984 revision were a total of 7,210 times while the 1961 revision were a total of 7,199 times.
+For example, the New World Translation, published by Jehovah's Witnesses, provides a different rendering, namely "Jehovah", rather than "Lord" when the Bible quotes Hebrew passages that use the Tetragrammaton.
+Its translation committee believes that Jesus used God's name in some verses and not kurios, theos or theon.
+On this basis, the anonymous New World Bible Translation Committee translated the name Jehovah in the New World Translation of the Christian Greek Scriptures (New Testament) a total of 237 times while the New World Translation of the Hebrew Scriptures (Old Testament) uses Jehovah a total of 6,979 times, for a grand total of 7,216 in the entire 2013 Revision New World Translation of the Holy Scriptures, while previous revisions such as the 1984 revision has a total of 7,210 times and the 1961 revision was a total of 7,199 times.

-A number of Sacred Name Bibles (e.g., the Sacred Scriptures Bethel Edition) have been published that are even more rigorous in transliterating the tetragrammaton using Semitic forms to translate it in the Old Testament and also using the same Semitic forms to translate the Greek word Theos (God) in the New Testament—usually Yahweh, Elohim or some other variation.
+A number of Sacred Name Bibles (e.g., the Sacred Scriptures Bethel Edition) have been published that are even more rigorous in transliterating the tetragrammaton using Semitic forms to translate it in the Old Testament–usually Yahweh, Elohim or some other variation–and also using God as the translation of the Greek word Theos in the New Testament.